 The Alumni Association exists to promote and maintain an active interest in the College, to support its educational purposes, and to promote and maintain communications among alumni.
 Members do not have to be graduates to join.
-Among the Association's on-going projects are an annual Crafts Fair, Alumni Banquet, awarding of scholarships, and the publication of Alumni News.
+Among the Association's on-going projects are an annual Crafts Fair, Alumni Reception, an Annual Appeal, awarding of scholarships, and the publication of Alumni News.